 Ecologists, Traditional Farmers, and Sustainable Agriculture — Miguel Altieri, UC Berkeley / United Nations FAO

-For centuries, traditional farmers have developed diverse and locally adapted agricultural systems.
+Similar to ‘forest gardens’ many traditional farmers around the world have diverse and locally adapted agricultural systems that provide human and ecological benefit.
 This report takes a look at how today’s ecologists are learning from and applying their traditional wisdom.

 Low Input Farming, Diversity is the Key — Ecologist